-We are leveraging our current understandings of muscle biology to investigate new ways to modulate muscle function beyond contractility (such as metabolism, growth and energetics) for other potential therapeutic applications.
-For example, we are conducting research with compounds that may affect muscle growth and that may have applications for serious diseases and medical conditions such as cachexia.
+We have developed preclinical expertise in the mechanics of skeletal, cardiac and smooth muscle that extends from proteins to tissues to intact animal models.
+Our translational research in muscle contractility has enabled us to better understand the potential impact of small molecule compounds that increase skeletal or cardiac muscle contractility and to apply those findings to the further evaluation of our drug candidates in clinical populations.
+In addition to contractility, the other major functions of muscle include metabolism, growth and energetics, with each of these functions playing a role in certain diseases that could benefit from novel mechanism treatments.
+Accordingly, our knowledge of muscle contractility may serve as an entry point to the discovery of novel treatments for disorders involving muscle functions other than muscle contractility.
+We are leveraging our current understandings of muscle biology to investigate new ways of modulating these other aspects of muscle function for other potential therapeutic applications.
+For example, we are conducting research with compounds that affect muscle growth and that may have applications for serious diseases and medical conditions such as cachexia.
 Cachexia is a condition that can be associated with cancer, heart failure, chronic obstructive pulmonary disease or other conditions.
 This syndrome is characterized by the loss of muscle mass and may lead to weakness and disability.
 We are performing research on compounds that may increase muscle mass and which may impact patient functionality or potentially alter the course of diseases associated with muscle wasting.
-Similarly, we may perform research on compounds that may affect muscle metabolism and that may have application in conditions such as diabetes or obesity as well as other conditions of metabolic dysfunction.